On the spectral structure of Jordan-Kronecker products of symmetric and skew-symmetric matrices: Main Results

 where $\bar{A}_0, \bar{B}_0$ is the $2$-by-$2$ leading principal matrix of $\bar{A}$ and $\bar{B}$, respectively.
 Since, both $\bar{A}_0, \bar{B}_0$ are of rank at most $2$, the rest follows from Theorem~\ref{thm:rank2case}. \end{proof}

-Consider mutually diagonalizable matrices.
+Consider simultaneously diagonalizable matrices.
 Some examples of this class are diagonal matrices and circulant matrices, which are used extensively in signal processing and statistics.
-A result from \cite{TuncelWolk2005} shows that the strong interlacing (which implies the weak interlacing) property holds for pair of mutually diagonalizable matrices.
+A result from \cite{TuncelWolk2005} shows that the strong interlacing (which implies the weak interlacing) property holds for pair of simultaneously diagonalizable matrices.
 We restate it below.